secretflow/spu/docs/development/index.rst

 Development
 ===========

-This part contains design principle of SPU and staging PSI documentation.
+This part contains design principles of SPU and staging PSI documentation.

 .. toctree::
    :maxdepth: 2